GM to launch BrightDrop electric delivery vehicle business

 The BrightDrop EV600 will use a version of GM's Ultium battery system that will power many of the company's future electric vehicles, including the Hummer EV pickup and the Cadillac Lyriq crossover.

-Barra introduced BrightDrop in an online keynote address at the annual tech and gadget show CES.
+Barra introduced BrightDrop in an online keynote address at the CES annual tech and gadget show.

+As part of Barra's presentation, GM design chief Mike Simcoe hosted a virtual unveiling of two battery-powered Cadillac concepts: A flying car and a boxy shuttle with sliding doors.
+Simcoe said Cadillac also is working on a luxury electric two-seater.

-Unlike Cruise, the San Francisco self-driving startup that is majority-owned by GM and is developing a robotaxi business, BrightDrop does not plan to operate its own vehicle fleet, but will focus on supplying electric vans and related services to commercial customers.
+Unlike Cruise, the San Francisco self-driving startup that is majority-owned by GM and is developing a robotaxi business, BrightDrop does not plan to operate its own vehicle fleet.
+It will focus on supplying electric vans and related services to commercial customers.

 The first 500 units will go to FedEx by the end of the year, with deliveries to other customers starting in early 2022, Fletcher said.